 He was a Senior Clinical Lecturer at Imperial College for 7 years, responsible for training psychiatrists and undergraduates from Imperial Medical School.
 He was also a supervisor and tutor on the Institute of Psychiatry’s Addiction Sciences MSc course.

-Dr Muller-Pollard previously worked as the lead clinician for psychiatric admissions in Hammersmith and Fulham in Charing Cross and the dual diagnosis lead for West London Mental Health NHS Trust (WLMHT).
+Dr Muller-Pollard previously worked as the lead clinician for psychiatric admissions in Hammersmith and Fulham in Charing Cross and as the dual diagnosis lead for West London Mental Health NHS Trust (WLMHT).

 Dr Muller-Pollard has a special interest in neurodevelopmental conditions and set up an adult ADHD service for South London and the Maudsley in 2009.
-He was the lead for developing services for adults with neurodevelopmental conditions for WLMHT.
+He was the lead in developing services for adults with neurodevelopmental conditions for WLMHT.